 Why not assuming that people don’t read because they are tired of feeling stupid?

-1. “Augmenting” the event, conceptually framing it with the purpose of “selling” a show.
+1. “Enhancing techniques,” i.e., conceptually framing the writing with the purpose of “selling” a show.
 Think of the typical 200-word-blurb of today’s gallery-circuit ads magnified now into 800 words.
-The writer doesn’t bother to present the reader some sort of ideological stand-point reference from which to evaluate.
-Generally, the writing feels like dictum clothed in ad-parlance or cool, groovy, sophomoric description --depending your take.
-In any case, the “selling” takes the form of obvious partisanship (only rarely it looks as nuanced-defense).
+The writer doesn’t bother to present the reader some sort of analysis or stand-point reference from which to evaluate.
+Generally, the writing feels like dictums clothed in cool, groovy, sophomoric descriptions, depending your take.
+The “selling” takes the form of obvious partisanship -only rarely it looks as nuanced-defense.

-2. De facto artwriting: This out-and-out positive approach falsely presumes that since the writer is entitled to engage only what he/she likes, he/she can go all the way in his/her de facto defense of such-and-such artist or art work, and yet come out as “honest” and “truthful”.
-The writer justifies his/her bad faith with the dubious claim that not writing about something transparently shows a normative choice.
+2. De facto artwriting: This out-and-out positive approach falsely presumes that since the writer is entitled to engage only what he/she likes, they can go all the way in their de facto defense of such-and-such artist or art work, and yet come out as “honest” and “truthful”.
+The writers justifies their bad faith with the dubious claim that not writing about something transparently shows a normative choice.
 In other words: If I don’t write about it is because I don’t like it (or don’t care about it).
 Really?
 Meanwhile, the public, to whom the writer supposedly “owes full disclosure” is left in the dark as “why” this is the case.

-Both forms increasingly recur to social coverage, which makes the writer and the paper look socially engaged, or the news story, which has nothing to do with art criticism.
-So, we “hear” the protagonists: the voice of artists, gallerists, curators, being interviewed to shed light on the context of the art.
-The writer becomes a medium for truthful reportage.
-Art becomes cultural news to be digested by the masses.
+Both forms increasingly recur to social coverage, which makes the writer and the paper look socially engaged.
+There is a trend of interview pieces: We “hear” the protagonists: artists, gallerists, curators, being interviewed with benign questions generally asking what’s the work about, the process, & whatnot.
+The writer becomes a medium for subjective reportage and art becomes cultural news to be digested by the masses.

-So, on the one hand we get an indulgent version of the critic’s preference, on the other hand, an amplified, distorted, cultural message.
+Two choices: Either an indulgent version of the critic’s preferences, or an amplified, distorted, cultural message.

 John Heartfield, Whoever Reads Bourgeois Newspapers Becomes Blind and Deaf: Away with These Stultifying Bandages!, Photomontage, (1930).